atnikola/pokemon-analysis/README.md

 **Does a Pokemon's Type determine it's stats like: HP, Attack, Defense, etc.?**
 **What is the most important stat for predicting other stats?**

-In the following sections, I will walk through my process of extracting and analyzing the information using in pandas DataFrames, creating some visualizations and perform some modeling using scikit-learn.
+In the following sections, I will walk through my process of extracting and analyzing the information using in ```pandas DataFrames```, creating some visualizations and perform modeling using ```scikit-learn```.

+## Exploratory Analysis